 Local Spots · Green · Welcoming · Social · Residential

-Jefferson Park is still transforming and molding into its own character as more people and businesses move to this area.
+The Jefferson Park neighborhood is still transforming and molding into its own character as more people and businesses move to this area.
 With a number of new developments popping up in the last few years, this neighborhood is quickly becoming a trendy spot to eat, drink, and play.
 You can find locals enjoying the local breweries and coffee shops that are sprinkled throughout the tree-lined streets.
 Residents love to jog and picnic in the area’s namesake greenspace, Jefferson Park.
-With the ultra-chic LoHi on one side, and the recreational oasis of Sloan’s Lake on the other, there’s never a shortage of things to do in this neighborhood.
+With the ultra-chic LoHi on one side and the recreational oasis of Sloan’s Lake on the other, there’s never a shortage of things to do in this neighborhood.

-Jefferson Park Apartments
+Jefferson Park Neighborhood GuideSearch All Denver Apartments

-Even though Jefferson Park is in a transformative stage, new renters and longtime residents join to foster a welcoming spirit that invites all walks of life to experience its new eateries and watering holes.
+Even though Jefferson Park is in a transformative stage, new renters and longtime residents join in fostering a welcoming spirit that invites all walks of life to experience its new eateries and watering holes.
 You’ll find residents uniting over their shared interest in international cuisines and crafty cocktails here.
 Locals stay active on the trails of Jefferson Park and spend afternoons walking their dogs on the tree-lined streets.
 This neighborhood’s vibe will continue to be sculpted as more people and businesses move here.